What Are the Work Permit Rules in Southwestern Europe in 2025?

 Final Retake

-Hiring in Southern Europe is attractive to both employers and foreign skilled talent, but compliance to the permit procedures is mandatory.
-Employers should be able to navigate through different timelines and requirements, in addition to legal obligations across Italy, Spain, France, and Portugal.
+Hiring in Southwestern Europe is attractive to both employers and foreign skilled talent, but compliance with the right procedures is mandatory and strictly monitored.
+Employers should take into account longer timelines compared to countries in Northwestern Europe, but should also be able to navigate through different timelines and requirements, in addition to legal obligations across Italy, Spain, France, and Portugal.
 Local expertise is very important to ensure a successful European business development.

 How Does EuroDev Help Foreign Companies Hire in Europe?